 Top IIHF honour for former GB coach and player

-Former Great Britain player and coach Tony Hand has been inducted into the IIHF Hall of Fame.
+Former Great Britain player and coach Tony Hand will be inducted into the IIHF Hall of Fame.

 The 49-year-old will receive the Richard ‘Bibi’ Torriani Award – for an outstanding career by a player from a non-top hockey nation – as part of the 2017 inductees.